aoi-cistus/litestar-tailwind/README.md

 - `dist_css`: The path to the distribution CSS file.
 Defaults to "css/tailwind.css".
 - `config_file`: The path to the Tailwind configuration file.
 Defaults to "tailwind.config.js".
 - `use_server_lifespan`: Whether to use server lifespan.
 Defaults to `False`.
 It will start the Tailwind CLI in watch mode when you use the `litestar run` command.
+- `conventional_path_resolve`: Only use the existing implementation for Tailwind CLI searches. defaults to `True`.
 - `cli_version`: The version of the Tailwind CLI to download.
 Defaults to "latest".
 - `src_repo`: The GitHub repository from which to download the Tailwind CLI.
 Defaults to `tailwindlabs/tailwindcss`.
 - `asset_name`: The name of the asset to download from the repository.
 Defaults to `tailwindcss`.